Undergraduate Course: 3D and Animated Design (ARCH10039)

 ||There are two summative submissions each worth 50%, involving development of 3D modelling, rendering, and animation.

-For both submissions, students will work in groups to complete the practical element of the supervision, but will also submit an individual written reflective critique of 750 words (guide length).
+For both submissions, students will work in pairs to complete the practical element of the supervision, but will also submit an individual written reflective critique of 750 words (guide length).

-Task 1 consists of practical work (in groups) in creating 3D models and still renders supported by a written reflective critique (individual).
+Task 1 consists of practical work (in pairs) in creating 3D models and still renders supported by a written reflective critique (individual).

-Task 2 consists of practical work (in groups) in creating a 3D animation supported by a written reflective critique (individual).
+Task 2 consists of practical work (in pairs) in creating a 3D animation supported by a written reflective critique (individual).

 Joint work will be assessed in conjunction with the individual report.